 - Can you bend or reach overhead?

-If your doctor provides the insurance company with enough evidence that you cannot do any of these tasks and doesn’t expect you to be able to work in the near future, you may have a case for long term disability benefits.
-To prove your case, ask your doctor to complete a functional capacity report.
-This will help outline the tasks that the doctor believes you are not able to do safely without injuring yourself further.
+If your doctor says that you cannot do any of these tasks and does not expect you to be able to work in the near future, you may have a case for long term disability benefits.
+However, a note from the doctor will not be sufficient evidence to win your claim for long term disability benefits.

 It is important to know the most common reasons LTD claims are denied: